-- If you plan to move during the time that you are being treated, let your doctor know so that arrangements can be made for you to continue the treatment.
+- If you plan to move during the time that you are being treated, let your doctor know.
+Your doctor can help arrange for you to keep getting treatment.

-During treatment for TB, eat healthy foods and get enough sleep and some exercise to help your body fight the infection.
+During treatment, eat healthy foods and get enough sleep and some exercise to help your body fight the infection.

 If you are losing too much weight, eat balanced meals with enough protein and calories to help you keep weight on.
-If you need help, ask to talk with a registered dietitian.
+If you need help, talk with a registered dietitian.

-- If you do not feel like eating, eat your favorite foods.
-Eat smaller meals several times a day instead of a few large ones.
+- If you don't feel like eating, try smaller meals several times a day instead of a few large ones.